-According to APTA, of the 6,804 transit agencies providing public transportation in 2013, 4,583 were non-profit organizations operating demand-response (paratransit) services, primarily for persons with disabilities and senior citizens.
+Of the 6,804 transit agencies providing public transportation in 2013, 4,583 were non-profit organizations operating demand-response (paratransit) services, primarily for persons with disabilities and senior citizens.
+(APTA)

-2) A lot of people use paratransit – more than you think
+2) A lot more people use paratransit than you think.

 More than 223 million unlinked passenger trips using paratransit services are recorded each year, serving tens of millions of riders in the United States alone.

-More data from APTA: 68,559 vehicles were available for typical peak Paratransit services in 2013, forming the largest fleet of vehicles in all public transportation modes.
+68,559 vehicles were available for typical peak paratransit services in 2013, forming the largest fleet of vehicles in all public transportation modes.
+(APTA)

-APTA reports that nearly 75% of paratransit service is provided by contractors.
+Nearly 75% of paratransit service is provided by contractors.
 About 80% of the vehicles operated by contractors are owned by the transit agencies.
+(APTA)

-The total expenditure on paratransit in 2013 was $5.75 billion; 9.5% of the total expenditure on public transportation.
+The total expenditure on paratransit in 2013 was $5.75 billion, 9.5% of the total expenditure on public transportation.
+(APTA)

-GAO observed that the average number of registered users of ADA paratransit services was 5,831 per transit agency in 2010, while the average number of ADA paratransit trips provided by a transit agency were 184,856—approximately 32 trips per user, per agency.
+The average number of registered users of ADA paratransit services was 5,831 per transit agency in 2010, while the average number of ADA paratransit trips provided by a transit agency were 184,856—approximately 32 trips per user, per agency.
+(GAO)

-8) Paratransit applications hav to be reviewed within 21 days of submission
+8) Paratransit applications have to reviewed within 21 days of submission.

-The Federal Transit Administration requires that if a transit agency has not made a determination of ADA paratransit eligibility by a date 21 days after the submission of an individual’s completed eligibility application, the applicant must be treated as eligible and provided service unless and until the transit agency denies the application.
+If the transit agency has not made a determination of ADA paratransit eligibility by a date 21 days after the submission of an individual’s completed eligibility application, the applicant must be treated as eligible and provided service unless and until the transit agency denies the application.
+(FTA)

-GAO notes that as of 2012, about 59% of transit agencies are coordinating with health and human services providers in order to improve ADA paratransit services or address the expenses of providing service.
-Also, about 44% of transit agencies are coordinating with other local transit agencies to improve connectivity, including six of the 10 largest transit agencies.
+As of 2012, about 59% of transit agencies are coordinating with health and human services providers in order to improve ADA paratransit services or address the costs of providing service.
+Also, about 44% of transit agencies are coordinating with other local transit agencies to improve connectivity, including 6 of the 10 largest transit agencies.
+(GAO)

-10) Technology is improving paratransit service for millions of riders
+10) Technology is improving paratransit service across for millions of riders.